+This only applies to the EPO and the USPTO.
 Pending applications in examination is the number of applications filed (in the USPTO), or the number of requests for examination filed (in the EPO), which have not been disposed of (granted or abandoned) by the end of the reporting year.

-For the EPO, pendency examination in months is calculated by dividing the number of pending applications in examination as of the end of the reporting year, by the average monthly number of disposals (decisions to grant or refuse, withdrawals, abandonments) during the reporting year.
+For the EPO, pendency examination in months is the number of pending applications in examination as of the end of the reporting year, divided by the average monthly number of disposals (decisions to grant or refuse, withdrawals, abandonments) during the reporting year.

-For the USPTO, pendency examination in months for utility, plant and reissue applications is calculated by measuring the time from filing to abandonment or issue for all applications that are abandoned or issued during a three month period.
+For the USPTO, pendency examination in months for utility, plant, and reissue applications is calculated by measuring the time from filing to abandonment or issue for all applications that are abandoned or issued during a three month period.
 The average of these times is the pendency in months.